Take care during the worst storm in 30 years

 Weather forecasters are urging residents of the Western and Northern Cape to be prepared for freezing temperatures, heavy rains, snow, and gale-force winds.
 1st for Women wants to help you protect yourself, your loved ones, and your valued possessions from these severe weather conditions, so we have put together a few tips:

-- When hail and snow are forecast, try to make arrangements to park your car undercover and delay travelling until the storm has subsided.
+- When hail and snow are forecasts, try to make arrangements to park your car undercover and delay travelling until the storm has subsided.

 - If you’re caught in a storm while driving, look for cover.
 This could be a covered car park, a petrol station, or under a bridge.
 However, please take care when pulling-over; calmly put on your hazard lights and search for cover, so you and your loved ones are not at further risk.